AbdelrahmanMoh-Hussain/EA-Store/README.md

 - **Game Store Management:** Add, view, update, and delete products.
 - **Responsive UI:** A user-friendly and responsive interface built with Bootstrap.
-- **Search Functionality:** Easily search for products by name or category.

 ## Technologies Used